CallumMoss/Gambit-Chess-Engine/diary.md

+12/12/2024
+Further refactoring.

+11/12/2024:
+Interim presentation.

+10/12/2024:
+Refactoring.

 09/12/2024:
 Passed some repetition tests, still high draw rate.
-Issues with MVV-LVA and has_found_a_legal_move or forced flag is believed to cause stalemates
+Issues with MVV-LVA and has_found_a_legal_move or forced flag is believed to cause stalemates.

 07/12/2024 - 08/12/2024:
 Working on repetition checks.
 Added forced flag checks.